 The big problem with this question is that you’re trying to figure it out for yourself, rather than asking the police station representative or duty solicitor, who has seen the police disclosure, to give you advice.

 The reason you may be asking this question is because you just want to get being in the police station over with as quickly as possible – and you don’t understand what a big impact this interview can have on whether you are charged or ultimately are found not guilty at court.

 There are so many pitfalls when talking to the police at interview.
 And the even bigger problem is that police station interview slip-ups can and will be used against you in court.

 You might think that if you don’t say anything, you can’t slip up.
 But even that has potential to be used against you for failing to say something really important.

-Other people just start talking and bury themselves, forgetting that it is for the CPS to prove the case against them, rather than you protesting your innocence.
+Other people just start talking and bury themselves, forgetting that it is for the Crown Prosecution Service to prove the case against you, rather than you protesting your innocence.

 How do I know what’s the right move for you?

-I don’t, not until I see what hand you have been dealt.
+I don’t, not until I see the police disclosure.